medieval-music/website/content/news/coming.rst

 :date: 2021-05-06
 :summary: In production right now!

-Rex Eakins (ed.), The Extant Transmissions of the Missa Orsus orsus by Johannes Martini
+Rex Eakins (ed.), The Collected Transmissions of the Masses by Johannes Martini

 Terence Bailey, Hymns of the Medieval Ambrosian Liturgy with Melodies from the Earliest Sources